 Here's How You Can Make Your Own Solar Print

 Something tells me that your average craft store isn’t going to have all the supplies needed to make a solar print.
 Sure, they’ll have paper and scissors — but they won’t have the sun in stock!
-For this craft, you’ll need to head to nature’s craft store and harness the power of the sun.
+For this craft, head to nature’s craft store and harness the power of the sun.

 So, what exactly is a solar print?
 It’s a one-of-a-kind picture made using different objects in nature — think leaves, flowers, or sticks.
 The natural material gets placed on color-changing paper or construction paper, and with the help of the sun, makes the artwork appear out of nowhere, leaving silhouettes of your chosen materials.